Vanessa Carlton: Early life

+Career

-2002–03: Be Not Nobody
+2002–2003: Be Not Nobody

 Carlton met songwriter/producer Peter Zizzo at a singer-songwriter circle and was invited to his studio to record a demo.
 Three months later she was signed by Jimmy Iovine to A&M Records and began work on an album of her songs, to be titled Rinse.
 This album was never released, but a few tracks were reworked for Be Not Nobody.
 One song, "Carnival", was re-recorded as "Dark Carnival" for the video game SpyHunter 2.
 Other tracks from Rinse were "Interlude" (later known as "A Thousand Miles"), "Rinse", "Ordinary Days" (later known as "Ordinary Day"), "Twilight", "Pretty Baby", "All I Ask", and "Superhero".
 The first five of these were included in her first album, Be Not Nobody, together with a cover of the Jagger/Richards song "Paint It Black".
 Other unreleased tracks from her early demo tapes include "Faces", "Meggie Sue", "Little Mary", "Burden", "Wonder", "Devil Dance", and "Last Fall".